recepyalcinkaya/recepyalcinkaya.github.io/_projects/5_blind_spot.md

 A crucial safety mechanism designed to alert the driver of unseen obstacles or vehicles in adjacent lanes, heavily minimizing the risk of side collisions.

-This system fuses data from ultrasonic sensors and side-mounted USB cameras to continuously monitor the vehicle's blind zones.
+This system fuses data from ultrasonic sensor to continuously monitor the vehicle’s blind zones.
 When a potential hazard is detected, it instantly triggers visual warnings on the central dashboard UI, showcasing effective sensor fusion and real-time data processing.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">